When India stopped the West

 Literature knows only three engraved and extremely scarce battle pieces of which one is dedicated to Pharaoh’s death in the Red Sea (Th.
 916), the other two to Alexander as mentioned above.
 Whose sacrifices, especially as incense offering like here, are documented exemplarily.

-Though the ruins of the columns on the left let think of his offering at Troy they are not to be overestimated compared with the essential scenery because likely used as accessories of ancient themes in general and especially as vanity.
+Though the ruins of the columns on the left suggest his offering at Troy they are not to be overestimated compared with the essential scenery because likely used as accessories of ancient themes in general and especially as vanity.
 Missing also not as figures in Dürer’s Large Horse (ills. in Klassiker der Kunst IV, 117 or per Hollstein 94) as, so Mendes lately, a depiction of Alexander and his horse Bukephalos.
 Which he had ridden from his early years until it found its death in the battle against Porus on the Hydaspes in May of the same year.
 Regarded by Alexander as a warning finger of gods which he reminded in autumn on the Hyphasis.

 On the other hand the river, but also the dominating foliage typical of Ridinger tell against the offering at the sanctuary of Ammon in the Libyan desert.